Skip to content

 Results are estimates for educational purposes only.
 They do not constitute financial advice.
 Consult a qualified professional before making financial decisions.

 LED bulbs cost more upfront (3-15 vs 1-3 for incandescent) but use 75-85% less energy and last 15-25× longer.
-Over the LED's lifetime (25,000 hours), total cost including energy and replacements is typically 60-80% lower than traditional bulbs.
+Over the LED's lifetime (25,000 hours), total cost including energy and replacements is typically (commonly cited at 60-80%) lower than traditional bulbs.
 The maths are overwhelmingly in LED's favour.

 50 bulbs: LED at 5 each, 10W, 25,000 hours.
 Traditional at 1, 60W, 1,000 hours.
 LED energy: 50 × 10W × 25,000h × 0.30/kWh = 3,750.
 Traditional energy: 50 × 60W × 25,000h × 0.30 = 22,500.
 Traditional replacements: 24 sets × 50 × 1 = 1,200.
 LED total: 250 + 3,750 = 4,000.
 Traditional total: 1,250 + 22,500 = 23,750.
 Savings: 19,750.

 LED replacement is the easiest energy saving available.
 No lifestyle change, no infrastructure cost, drop-in replacement for existing fittings.
 A 50-bulb household/office switching to LED saves 700-1,500/year in energy alone.
 ROI measured in months, not years.
-Anyone still using incandescent or halogen is leaving money on the table.
+Anyone still using incandescent or halogen results in a measurably higher cost-of-light per hour.

 A worked example